FactoryXCode/MfPack/MfPack/Samples/MfRdjJ/SetupMfRdj.md

 **Open tab "Broadcast"**
 If you don't want to use IceCast streaming, you can skip this (close the setup dialog)

+**Note:**
+  These steps needs to be done when you use your local computer for IceCast/Caddy.
+  When IceCast/Caddy are running on a server or network station, read the instructions in MfRDJ Installation & Setup Guide.md/pdf.

 **IceCast Settings**
 Host: 127.0.0.1                Port: 8000
 Mount: /live